3D Modeling with Onshape

 Sign up and setting up OnShape

-1. Create an Onshape account using any email with and choose a student (education) subscription, this will allow your designs to be private and not leaked to competitors, because a free account cannot make private documents.
+1. Create an Onshape account using any email with and choose a student (education) subscription, this will allow your designs to be private if desired.
 Go to Onshape signup and follow the onscreen instructions.

-2. You should be at the intial setup screen where you can choose your units, controls preferences as well as test your browser, it might tell you “reduced performace detected” if you are using intergrated graphics, don’t get offended, you’ll be fine.
-You can change all of these settings later in your account page (top right corner)
+2. You should be at the intial setup screen where you can choose your units, controls preferences as well as test your browser, it might tell you “reduced performace detected” if you are using intergrated graphics, don’t be offended, you’ll be fine.
+You can change all of these settings later in your account page (top right corner).

 Getting the most of the user interface

-Despite having one of the simplest interface of any CAD programs, Onshape can still hide some very useful features from you, find out where to find them! tab manager, search, feature visability, file storage, shortcuts keys, 3d space navigation
+Despite having one of the simplest interface of any CAD programs, Onshape can still hide some very useful features from you.
+Be sure to explore on your own!
+Some features of interest may be:

 Invite your team!